-Cc: Huntingdon County Commissioners Representative Rich Irwin

-Senator John H. Eichelberger, Jr. Union Township Supervisors
+Cc: Huntingdon County Commissioners Representative Rich Irwin Senator John H. Eichelberger, Jr. Union Township Supervisors

-Riper Cepure

-I had submitted this

-That submitted this

-as a PDF on the

-as a but it was

-web page but it was

-never acknowledged

-never acknowledged

-never thought I beth

-so I thought I beth

-mont it as well

-mant thanks Ann
+I had submitted this as a PDF on the web page but it was never acknowledged never acknowledged so I thought I beth mont it as well Thanks Any